L3P3/rtjscomp/README.md

 it is only needed if you want to change default settings. it has the following properties:

+- `gzip_level`: compression level, 0-9, default is 9
+- `log_verbose`: boolean, set true for more verbose logging or run with -v
 - `path_aliases`: object where the key is the url path and the value is the file path
 - `path_ghosts`: array of paths that are simply ignored, no response is sent
 - `path_hiddens`: array of paths that give 404